What Is Data Wrangling and Why Does It Matter?

 Data wrangling ensures data is reliable and complete before professionals analyse it and use it to create insights.
 Thanks to this process, those insights are based on accurate, high-quality data.

-Anaconda's State of Data Science 2022 report revealed that data scientists spend about 38 per cent of their time data wrangling, a percentage that’s a sharp reduction from recent years, which placed the estimate at closer to 50 per cent [1].
+Anaconda's “The State of Data Science 2022” report revealed that data scientists spend about 37.75 per cent of their time data wrangling, a percentage that’s a sharp reduction from past surveys, which placed the estimate at closer to 80 per cent [1].
 Still, industry experts would like to see the amount of time spent on data wrangling reduced, freeing up data scientists and other professionals to devote more time to creating insights.

-If you’re thinking of going into a career in data, at some point, you’ll likely have to deal with data wrangling in some capacity.
-We’ve put this guide together to help you better understand what it is, why it matters, and how you might use it going forward.
+If you’re considering a career in data, at some point, you’ll likely have to deal with data wrangling in some capacity.
+We’ve put this guide together to help you better understand what it is, why it matters, and how you might use it.

-Data wrangling also goes by a few other names, including data cleaning and remediation.
+Data wrangling also goes by a few other names, including data cleaning, scrubbing, and remediation.

-It's an umbrella term that describes several processes that take messy, complex raw data and transform it into more easily used data sets.
+It's an umbrella term that describes several processes designed to transform raw data from messy, complex data sets into more easily used formats.
 When you engage in data wrangling, you find and transform data so you can use it to answer a question or produce valuable insight needed to make decisions.

 Professionals conduct data wrangling in one of two ways: manually or automated.
 Data scientists and other team members usually head up the data wrangling process in businesses with a data team.
-It may fall to non-data professionals to clean data before use if an organisation doesn’t have a dedicated data staff.
+In smaller organisations, it may fall to non-data professionals to clean data before use.

+Watch this video from the first course in IBM's Data Analyst Professional Certificate to learn more about data wrangling:

-Imagine if The Shard in London was built on a shoddy foundation or if the builder who constructed your home slapped it together without paying meticulous detail to the quality of the foundation and the building supplies.
+Imagine building the Taj Mahal on a shoddy foundation or if the builder who constructed your home slapped it together without paying meticulous detail to the quality of the foundation and the building supplies.
 Data wrangling works similarly as a solid foundation for research and analytics.

-Once the process is complete, you'll get results much faster, with less chance of errors or missed opportunities.
-When you use data-wrangling tools and follow the steps, you make raw data usable.
+Once the process is complete, you'll get results much faster with less chance of errors or missed opportunities.
+You make raw data usable when you use data-wrangling tools and follow the steps.
 Other benefits include:

 Data wrangling enables you to gather data from multiple sources into a central spot.